 –

-Taking its title from Ida Lupino’s 1951 film about a female tennis player and her place in the competitive world, Hard, Fast and Beautiful spans decades, genres, and cinematic cultures to speak to us, above all, about transcendence through sport.
+Adopting the title of Ida Lupino’s 1951 film about a tennis player and his experience in the world of competitive play, Hard, Fast and Beautiful traverses decades, genres and cinematic cultures to tell us, among other things, something about sporting transcendence.

 André Gil Mata